-Withheld to avoid disclosing data for individual farms Source: US Census of Agriculture
+^{}Withheld to avoid disclosing data for individual farms

 Organic Production

 Organic farms and processors account for a growing segment of the agricultural economy in Addison County.
 The Northeast Organic Farming Association of Vermont (NOFA-VT) tracks the number of organic farmers and processors it has certified by county.
 As of December 2007, there were 65 organic farmers and processors in Addison County (13% of total certified organic producers in Vermont).
 Detailed county level data are not available; however, the following 3 tables illustrate trends in organic production statewide through 2010.
 (From NOFA-VT)